 The patient pathway

-The lung cancer nurse specialist team provide support to each patient through the pathway from diagnosis, to treatment and follow up including supportive care.
+The gynaecology nurse specialist team provide support to each individual through the patient pathway from diagnosis, to treatment and follow up including supportive care.

-Once a patient has been referred to the Lung Cancer MDT the decisions that need to be made with regards to the diagnostic tests required and potential treatment options available are made at the weekly MDT meeting.
+Once a patient has been referred to the gynaecology MDT the decisions that need to be made with regards to the diagnostic tests required and the potential treatment options available are made at the weekly MDT meeting.
 Patients are seen in clinic or rung by the gynaecology nurse specialist following the MDT meeting to discuss the options throughout the pathway of care.

-Additional support and information can be helpful and is worth discussing this first with a lung cancer nurse specialist to see what is the most appropriate intervention.
+Additional support and information can be helpful and is worth discussing this first with a gynaecology nurse specialist to see what is the most appropriate intervention.

 There is a strong commitment to research and the MDT actively recruits to a number of multicentre clinical trials.